bbauska/CS198.1x/readme.md

 Therefore, block validation with this dummy block signature scheme disincentivizes selfish mining.

-One immediate flaw that we can see is that this technique is vulnerable to Sybil attacks.
+One imimageste flaw that we can see is that this technique is vulnerable to Sybil attacks.

 There’s no way to guarantee that the signatures on a block all come from different users.